sameer7483/LeetCode/130-surrounded-regions/README.md

 <img alt="" src="https://assets.leetcode.com/uploads/2021/02/19/xogrid.jpg" style="width: 550px; height: 237px;">
 <pre><strong>Input:</strong> board = [["X","X","X","X"],["X","O","O","X"],["X","X","O","X"],["X","O","X","X"]]
 <strong>Output:</strong> [["X","X","X","X"],["X","X","X","X"],["X","X","X","X"],["X","O","X","X"]]
-<strong>Explanation:</strong> Surrounded regions should not be on the border, which means that any 'O' on the border of the board are not flipped to 'X'.
-Any 'O' that is not on the border and it is not connected to an 'O' on the border will be flipped to 'X'.
-Two cells are connected if they are adjacent cells connected horizontally or vertically.
+<strong>Explanation:</strong> Notice that an 'O' should not be flipped if:
+- It is on the border, or
+- It is adjacent to an 'O' that should not be flipped.
+The bottom 'O' is on the border, so it is not flipped.
+The other three 'O' form a surrounded region, so they are flipped.
 </pre>

 <p><strong>Example 2:</strong></p>